ishiikurisu/resource-allocation/NOTES.md

 1. Given a `fr(R)` and an `M`, generate every possible `P` from `fr(R)`
 1. For each `P`, check if it is valid and calculate its score
 1. Sort valid `P`s by their score

+This naïve should be careful to not consume all memory available when generating every possible `P` from `fr(R)`.
+This means processing each `P` as it is generated instead of generating all `P`s at once.
+Also, we only need the `P : #P = T`.

+## Less naïve approach

+1. Separate all resources into their own categories
+1. For each category, apply the naïve algorithm in parallel
+1. Incorporate all results into a single one

+Another idea to improve this is to use the category knowledge in our favor to execute this in parallel and probably save some time.
+It is safe to assume that the best score for a plan will be the sum of the best score of the best plan for each category.
+By separating the categories, it is possible to execute the naïve algorithm a lot faster.

+The problem of this implementation is that it doesn't take the price of the resources into consideration.
+Some ways of ignoring this is:

+- Considering that each category should cost at most a proportion of the total cost, probably `Q/T`.
+- Outputting the best for each category and then applying the naíve approach once more.

+## Other approaches

+- Dynamic programming?
+- Operations research?